Date Updated: 11/01/2024

 When to see a doctor

-Call your doctor if you're coughing up blood.
-He or she can determine whether the cause is minor or potentially more serious.
-Call 911 or emergency medical help if you're coughing up a lot of blood or if the bleeding won't stop.
+Call your healthcare professional if you're coughing up blood.
+Your healthcare professional can determine whether the cause is minor or more serious.
+Call 911 or your local emergency number if you're coughing up a lot of blood or the bleeding won't stop.

 © 1998-2024 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 Terms of Use